gregv12/fluxtion-server/docs/index.md

 * Process multiple event feeds: Merge data from many real-time sources and process in a single-threaded application handler.
-* Build business logic fast: minimal learning curve no need to worry about threading, concurrency, or lifecycle.
+* Build business logic fast: minimal learning curve, with no need to worry about threading, concurrency, or lifecycle.
 * Performance: Agent‑based concurrency with configurable idle strategies enables very high throughput and predictable latency.
-* Ease of development: Compose processors and services, configured via YAML or Java with built in service injection.
+* Ease of development: Compose processors and services, configured via YAML or Java with built‑in service injection.
 * Plugin architecture: Clean extension points for event feeds, sinks, services, and dispatch strategies so you can tailor the runtime.
-* Plugin ecosystem: community plugins, including support for Kafka, aeron, chronicle, and more.
+* Plugin ecosystem: community plugins, including support for Kafka, Aeron, Chronicle, and more.
-* ZeroGc: Built in object pooling to support zero gc event processing.
+* Zero‑GC: Built-in object pooling to support zero‑GC event processing.
 * Operational control: Admin commands, scheduling, logging/audit support, and dynamic event handler registration make operational control simpler.

 ### Performance at a glance

-- 1 million messages/second response time latency stats
+- At 1 million messages/second, latency statistics:
     - Avg ≈ 270 nanos (0.00027 ms), p99.999 ≈ 81 µs, Max ≈ 90.1 µs.
-- Sustained 10 million messages/second with zero GC.
+- Sustained 10 million messages/second with Zero‑GC.
 - See detailed results in the benchmarks
   report: [Server benchmarks and performance](reports/server-benchmarks-and-performance.md).